MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Exernalities.md

 - MSC=MPC+subsidy
 - Quantity increases to $Q_o$ and price falls to $P_o$

+###### Positive Consumption Externality
+- Direct Provision to increase consumption e.g. education and healthcare
+- Supply increases the size of government provision
+- Quantity falls to $Q_o$ and price to $P_c$

 ## Notes on Research
 - make sure to explain/define what the thingos are, mpc msc whatevs